-13.09 Rape on College Campuses
+14.09 Rape on College Campuses

 Although you may never have been personally involved in a sexually violent situation, chances are that someone you know has been.
 The following material will address the subject of acquaintance rape - a problem that is increasing on university campuses.
-It will define acquaintance rape, offer suggestions on how to avoid it, and give information on how to help a victim.
-Rape is not just a problem for women.
-Men and women must work together to bring about the changes needed to end sexual violence.
+It will define acquaintance rape, offer suggestions on how to prevent it, and give information on how to help a victim.